 Health Level Seven launches program to incorporate clinician experience in electronic health record standards.

-pilot membership program to enable caregivers to share their knowledge about the clinical requirements for standards needed to support a patient-centered healthcare system.
+To encourage clinicians to participate in the process of developing standards for electronic health records (EHRs), Health Level Seven (HL7) International recently launched a pilot membership program to enable caregivers to share their knowledge about the clinical requirements for standards needed to support a patient-centered healthcare system.

 HL7, a non-profit, standards-development organization, provides a framework and related standards for the exchange, integration, sharing, and retrieval of electronic health information.
 The organization said in a statement that annual caregiver membership costs $100 and is open to physicians, nurses, pharmacists, and others who are involved in direct patient care.